ratchakr/ImageTagger/README.md

 - Node js and Express
 - AWS S3 to store images
 - The app uses [Amazon Rekognition API](https://aws.amazon.com/rekognition/) to detect tags on an uploaded image
+- Couchbase to store metadata information of the images

 ### Demo
 For a demo of the app visit [this link](https://vimeo.com/218099240)